As a senior citizen, I'm always looking for ways to cut costs in a hard economical climate.

-Loan Types Available for Senior Citizens
+Loan Types for Senior Citizens

 If you happen to be wanting to return to school, there are many loans available for seniors that will do the job.
 There is no age restriction on a federally secured loan, called a Stafford loan.
-There are actually 2 types of Stafford loans: Subsidized and unsubsidized.
+There are actually two types of Stafford loans: Subsidized and unsubsidized.

 Subsidized loans don't accrue any interest as long as a student is enrolled at least part-time.
 It's a loan based on financial need.
 An unsubsidized Stafford loan is not based on financial need and interest will begin accruing as soon as the loan is given.